Can the IoT Help Combat Coronavirus?

 Facility Management (FM) is the management and administration of real estate, including technical plant and facilities.
 Facility services include business processes.
 The facility manager’s aim is to manage facilities with regard to their actual usage as economically as possible throughout their service life.

-Deutsche Telekom’s Cloud of Things is the central control element for all of the buildings that ISS manages around the world.
+Deutsche Telekom’s IoT Cloud is the central control element for all of the buildings that ISS manages around the world.
 The platform currently receives data from 20,000 sensors.
 They continuously record facility management data such as room temperature and carbon dioxide count.
 In the future the solution will also use the data collected to make recommendations on how many people should be in a room and issue a warning if the number is exceeded.
 AI (Artificial Intelligence) software will calculate from the collected parameters empirical values from which all connected buildings will benefit without delay.
 Smart AI learns, for example, how many sensors and measurements are required to ensure optimal air quality in offices and public buildings.

 The Cloud of Things